 We also engaged an independent social researcher who conducted a postal survey of households and several focus groups in the rural parts of the far west of the region.
 The postal survey received more than six hundred responses.

-You can also download or read the full in our Document Library.
+A summary of what we heard during phase two of our engagement, which sought feedback on strategy options.
+You can also download or read the full Barwon South West Engagement Summary in our Document Library.

 This infographic outlines what we heard through the phase two Engage Victoria survey.